dbindel/cam-handbook/handbook.md

 improvement, or unsatisfactory.
 The SPR document is available to the student, the special committee, and the DGS and GFA.

-The SPR is required even if advisors already communicate on a regular basis.
+The SPR is required beginning the second year even if advisors already communicate on a regular basis.
 For students who usually only talk to their advisors about research, the SPR can be an opportunity to have a conversation both about progress through the program and about broader career goals.

 ## Academic standing